open-resources/dash_curriculum/_sources/part4/chapter12.md

 [![enter image description here][8]][8]

 Above is the output with `Dashboard title` displayed as a heading in the colorcode we demonstrated earlier.
 Recall that this color corresponds to the color associated with `text-body` in the `CSS` file.
-In order to change the color, just include, for example, `class_name = "text-info"` in your `dcc.Markdwon()` function call.
+In order to change the color just include, for example, `className = "text-info"` in your `dcc.Markdwon()` function call.

 ````{dropdown} See Code